Leeds (1805 ship): Career

 Leeds first appeared in Lloyd's Register (LR) in 1806.

 On 16 November 1807 Leeds was returning to London from Petersburg when she got on shore on the Middle Ground.
 HMS Quail and boats from Vanguard were able to get Leeds off after she had been stuck for 36 hours.

-Lloyds List (LL) reported that on 29 December 1809 a French privateer had captured Leeds, Smith, master, as Leeds was sailing from Rio Janeiro to Malta.
+Lloyds List (LL) reported that on 29 December 1809, that a French privateer had captured Leeds, Smith, master, as Leeds was sailing from Rio Janeiro to Malta.
 The privateer, pierced for 12 guns but mounting five, and 120 men, carried her prize to Algiers.

 However, on 2 November 1810 LL reported that Leeds, Smith, master, from Rio de Janeiro, had gone on shore at Liverpool on 30 October.
 It was feared that the cargo had suffered material damage.
 It is currently not clear whether earlier report of a capture was incorrect, or whether Leeds had come into British hands by recapture or ransom.